 Discover how the Bank of America Travel Rewards card can earn you more in the first year.

-The Bank of America content was last updated on November 19, 2020.This summer, Bank of America announced increased introductory bonuses for several of its credit cards, including the Travel Rewards card.
+The Bank of America content was last updated on March 8, 2021.This summer, Bank of America announced increased introductory bonuses for several of its credit cards, including the Travel Rewards card.
 Now, cardholders can enjoy 25,000 points if they spend $1,000 in the first 90 days – worth around $250 in travel.

 If you are looking to earn a flat rewards rate while you do your holiday shopping as well as a little extra toward next year’s travels, the Bank of America Travel Rewards card offers a competitive sign-up bonus.
 Plus, Bank of America accountholders and Preferred Rewards members can get even more value out of their rewards.